 Cook meals in advance.
 Use the entertainment time to prepare foods in advance.
 That way you don’t have to use time later for cooking.
 You can freeze part of the prepared foods and have handy cheap and easy meals to take with you to work or other places.

 Those are a few of my favorite uses of entertainment time I use at times.
-You can try different ones on different days or even mastering one for a week and then move to the next.
+You can try different ones on different days or even try to master one for a week and then move to the next.
 Have fun.